lzwjava/blog-source/_posts/2024-12-10-parenting-en.md

 title: "Parenting Tips"
 ---

+* Safety is the most important thing.
+Live low-key and ensure that kindergartens or schools do the right thing.

 * Broaden their perspectives by exposing them to diverse experiences and traveling.

 * Avoid forcing them to do things they dislike and minimize their hardships.